 Recreational Uses for Benzodiazepine

-Non-medical use of benzos often begins when people feel worried or anxious and they want to be able to relax.
+Non-medical use of benzos often begins when people feel worried or anxious and want to be able to relax.
 They swipe a pill or two from a family member’s prescription left lying around in the house, thinking it would be harmless to use it just that one time.
-The next time they are stressed, they will simply take another pill, just to get through the moment of anxiety.
+The next time they are stressed, they will simply take another pill to get through the moment of anxiety.
 Some people use them every other time they have difficulty sleeping until it becomes a habit.
 A more sinister non-medical use of benzos is for preying on unsuspecting victims, as is the case for Rohypnol (flunitrazepam), notoriously known for being a date-rape drug.

 Short-Term Benzodiazepines Side Effects

 Short-term side effects vary depending on the dose.
 At low to moderate doses, a user may experience the following side effects:

 - Abdominal discomfort

 - Dry mouth

 - Impaired thinking and memory

 - Loss of appetite